dotnet/csharplang/proposals/data-classes.md

 `readonly` in metadata.
 The CLR treats `readonly` mostly as guidance -- it can easily be overriden using reflection anyway.
 Most of the safety of `readonly` members in C# is not provided by the runtime, but by C# safety rules.
-One way we could enfore compiler rules would be to generate public `get`-only properties and make the backing field public and mutable.
+One way we could enforce compiler rules would be to generate public `get`-only properties and make the backing field public and mutable.
 Object initializers would be able to set the properties, but user code wouldn't be able to because the backing properties are unspeakable.